Auto-grading/AutoFeedbackRunner/README.md

 ### 3. Configure the Runner

-Inside your organization on GitHub:
+Inside your organization on GitHub go to:

 Settings > Actions > Runners > New runner > New self-hosted runner